deciding/Flash-Sparse-Attention/README.md

 ### Benchmark FSA Selected Attention Module

-The NSA selected attention module, which is the core optimizations of FSA, can be benchmarked through the commands in [``test/scripts/run_unit_test_sel_attn.sh``](test/scripts/run_unit_test_sel_attn.sh).
+The optimized NSA selected attention module, which is the major system bottleneck, can be benchmarked through the commands in [``test/scripts/run_unit_test_sel_attn.sh``](test/scripts/run_unit_test_sel_attn.sh).

 > [!Tip]
 Try varied ``gqa``, `seqlen`, `block_size`, `topk` argument in the provided scripts for more comprehensive benchmarking on your machine!
-Additionally, compared to benchmarking the FSA attention module, benchmarking the FSA selected attention module usually provides a higher speedup.
+Compared to benchmarking the FSA attention module, benchmarking the FSA selected attention module usually provides a higher speedup.

 ## Performance